imvast/Captcha-Solver/README.md

 ❌ ReCaptcha vALL

-❓ add a comment on the suggestions /issue with what other captchas i should add
+❓ add a comment on the pinned suggestion in /issue with what other captchas i should add

 ---